-The PHIMS tool uses GIS technology to enhance real-time situational awareness and assist with evidence informed decision-making to help protect the health of the population.
-PHIMS aims to enable visualization and spatial analysis of environmental data with underlying population based indicators.
-PHIMS consists of layers of environmental information across Ontario where users can view maps demonstrating environmental or demographic data as they apply to specific geographic areas.
-This is useful for observing where environmental events are occurring, detecting potential emergency situations, and identifying areas with vulnerable populations.
-By displaying available real-time data from multiple partners through the PHIMS system, public health events can be identified earlier to better prevent, prepare for, and respond to emergencies.
+PHIMS enables visualization and spatial analysis of environmental data with underlying population based indicators.
+It contains layers of environmental information across Ontario where users can view maps demonstrating environmental or demographic data .
+This is useful for identifying the location of potential health threats/events and then identifying the areas with the most at-risk or vulnerable populations.
+By displaying real-time data from multiple partners through the PHIMS system, public health events can be identified earlier to better prevent, prepare for, and respond to emergencies.

 NOTE: Access to PHIMS requires a current account.
 To register for an account, users must be currently employed with a municipal, provincial, or federal government agency, or with another recognized eligible agency (e.g., university, college).